libriscv/libriscv/README.md

 ### Experimental unbounded 32-bit addressing

 It is possible to map out the entire 32-bit address space for 32-bit RISC-V guests, such that memory operations no longer require bounds-checking.
 This mode usually goes with features like userfaultfd, however currently only the address space is created, fully readable and writable.
 This means the feature should not be used when sandboxing is necessary, and instead it makes more sense currently for running CLI applications from the terminal.
 It can be enabled with `RISCV_EXPERIMENTAL` and then `RISCV_ENCOMPASSING_ARENA`.
 64-bit is supported by casting all addresses to 32-bit.

+The feature is not restricted to just 32-bit address spaces.
+It can be configured by setting `RISCV_ENCOMPASSING_ARENA_BITS` to something other than 32.
+32 is the fastest as addresses are replaced with 32-bit casts.
+For other N-bit address spaces, and-masking is used.
+For example, the bit value `27` represents a 128MB address space, and 33 is an 8GB address space.

 ### Interpreter performance settings